 It is illegal for employees to fire employees due to discriminatory reasons.
 Employers cannot fire an employee because of their race, religion, color, sexual orientation, age, disability, the nation of origin, gender, age, genetic makeup, or pregnancy.
 In case you feel you were fired due to any of these reasons, you will be required to register a complaint with a state or federal agency before suing your employer.

-Firing employees in retaliation to them participating in legally-protected activities is considered as wrongful termination.
+Firing employees in retaliation to them participating in legally protected activities is considered wrongful termination.
 To prove you lost your job due to your employer’s retaliation, you are required to prove all of the following:

 In some cases, an employer’s ways of firing an employee can be deemed as fraud.
 Typically, frauds are found in the hiring process or during the final stages of an employee’s association with the employer.
-To stake a claim for fraud, you are required to prove the following:
+To stake a fraud claim, you are required to prove the following:

 Proving a wrongful termination to be a fraud is difficult.
 It requires you to prove that the employer tried to act badly on intention.
 This requires you to have all the documentation regarding how, when, whom, and what means were used to make the false representations.

-Employees reporting or exposing employers involved in illegal or activities harmful to the public interest are protected under the whistle blower laws.
-Some states protect employees for reporting employers for breaking any laws or ordinances.
-In other states, the umbrella of protection only covers employees if they report their employees for breaking certain laws such as the environmental or labor laws.
+Employees reporting or exposing employers involved in illegal or activities harmful to the public interest are protected under the whistleblower laws.
+Some states protect employees from reporting employers for breaking any laws or ordinances.
+In other states, the umbrella of protection only covers employees if they report their employees for breaking certain laws such as environmental or labor laws.